 Ebisu Clinic is one of the most convenient since no prior reservation is needed.
 In fact, they don’t accept reservations, only walk-ins.
 The schedule for people who want to take the PCR Test to travel abroad is from Monday to Friday from 9am to 12pm and from 2pm to 5pm and Saturday mornings from 9am to 12pm.
 The results come out at 2pm of the day next (*the clinic is advising that due to the increase in demand it is possible that the results may take 2-3 days).
-The PCR test costs 33,000 yen, and if you want a negative certificate in English you have to pay an extra 5,500 yen.
+The PCR test price is 33,000 yen, and if you want a negative certificate in English you have to pay an extra 5,500 yen.

-Located in Shinjuku, in the heart of Tokyo and one of the busiest neighborhoods, Tokyo Medical University provide for an estimated price of 30,620 yen a PCR test with an interview, a medical exam and a medical certificate.
+Located in Shinjuku, in the heart of Tokyo and one of the busiest neighborhoods, Tokyo Medical University provide for an estimated PCR testing price of 30,620 yen with an interview, a medical exam and a medical certificate.
 PCR tests are only performed from 9am to 10:30 am at the Traveler Medical Center, on the 8th floor.
 The results (and the certificate) will be available at the earliest from 3pm the next day.